Normas para publicación

 Editorial Focus

-RICIT is dedicated to disseminating innovative research in tourism and related topics.
-Submissions are welcome that offer critical analyses, original results, preliminary findings from ongoing research, and underexplored approaches that contribute new perspectives to the field.
+RICIT is dedicated to disseminating innovative research in tourism and related fields.
+We accept submissions that offer critical analyses, original results, preliminary findings from ongoing research, and underexplored approaches that contribute new perspectives to the field.

 Important Note: